Skip to main content

 Creative Writing: a Stylistics Approach

 Scott, Jeremy (2012) Creative Writing: a Stylistics Approach.
 In: Burke, Michael and Csabi, Szilvia and Week, Lara and Zerkowitz, Judit, eds.
 Pedagogical Stylistics: Current Trends in Language, Literature and ELT.
+First edition.
 Bloomsbury, London, pp. 96-112.
 ISBN 978-1-4411-4010-4.
 (The full text of this publication is not currently available from this repository.
 You may be able to access a copy if URLs are provided) (KAR id:30289)

 The full text of this publication is not currently available from this repository.
 You may be able to access a copy if URLs are provided.